-- Two or more stories. - Asymmetrical in plan. - Steeply pitched irregular roof with multiple rooflines; often with dominant front-facing gable. - Flat wall surfaces are avoided through use of wall insets or projections, cutaway bay windows, cantilevered gables or second stories, and false overhangs. - Multiple wall textures and surfaces achieved with pattered shingles, different patterns or colors of brick courses, and clapboard/weatherboard siding. - One-story partial or full-width porch that often extends along one or both side walls. - Many examples feature round, square, or polygonal towers of varying heights. - Door and window surrounds tend to be simple. - Windows are usually single-pane fixed wood windows or one-over-one, double-hung wood sash windows; sometimes the top pane or single pane is surrounded by small, rectangular panes. - Doors commonly feature delicate carved detailing and a single large pane of glass set into the upper portion of the door. - Four principal shape subtypes include: (1) hipped roof with lower cross gables; (2) cross-gabled roof; (3) front-gabled roof; (4) town house. - Four decorative detailing subtypes include: (1) spindle work; (2) free classic; (3) half-timbered; (4) patterned masonry
+- Two or more stories. - Asymmetrical in plan. - Steeply pitched irregular roof with multiple rooflines; often with dominant front-facing gable. - Flat wall surfaces are avoided through use of wall insets or projections, cutaway bay windows, cantilevered gables or second stories, and false overhangs. - Multiple wall textures and surfaces achieved with patterned shingles, different patterns or colors of brick courses, and clapboard/weatherboard siding. - One-story partial or full-width porch that often extends along one or both side walls. - Many examples feature round, square, or polygonal towers of varying heights. - Door and window surrounds tend to be simple. - Windows are usually single-pane fixed wood windows or one-over-one, double-hung wood sash windows; sometimes the top pane or single pane is surrounded by small, rectangular panes. - Doors commonly feature delicate carved detailing and a single large pane of glass set into the upper portion of the door. - Four principal shape subtypes include: (1) hipped roof with lower cross gables; (2) cross-gabled roof; (3) front-gabled roof; (4) town house. - Four decorative detailing subtypes include: (1) spindle work; (2) free classic; (3) half-timbered; (4) patterned masonry

 Tarpon Springs contains a number of Queen Anne style dwellings in a combination of the principal subtypes.
-The Fleming House at 22 N Spring Boulevard illustrates the crossgable subtype of the Queen Anne style and features a tower, spindlework details, and gable ornamentation.
-The Knapp House is a highly ornamented example of the crossgable subtype and features a tower, spindlework details, and a wraparound porch.
-The Reidinger House represents the hipped roof with lower cross gable subtype and features a tower, spindlework details, and the use of multiple types of exterior cladding.
+The Fleming House at 22 N Spring Boulevard illustrates the cross-gable subtype of the Queen Anne style and features a tower, spindlework details, and gable ornamentation.
+The Knapp House is a highly ornamented example of the cross-gable subtype and features a tower, spindlework details, and a wraparound porch.
+The Reidinger House represents the hipped roof with lower cross gable subtype and features a tower, spindlework details, and a wraparound porch.
+The Reidinger House represents the hipped roof with lower cross gable subtype and features a tower, spindlework details, and a wraparound porch.